AT&T-Discovery deal puts pressure on streaming video rivals

-AT&T Inc’s (T.N) $43 billion deal on Monday to spin out its WarnerMedia business and combine it with Discovery Inc (DISCA.O) was among the most ambitious yet in the streaming era.
+(Reuters) - AT&T Inc’s $43 billion deal on Monday to spin out its WarnerMedia business and combine it with Discovery Inc was among the most ambitious yet in the streaming era.
 Media bankers and analysts said it will not be the last.

 The agreement adds Discovery’s 15 million subscribers to the 64 million subscribers that WarnerMedia’s HBO Max has globally.
 The size of the subscriber base drives revenue and the budget for new content.

-But the deal leaves the remaining streaming players -- notably ViacomCBS Inc (VIAC.O) and Comcast Corp's (CMCSA.O) NBCUniversal -- vulnerable.
+But the deal leaves the remaining streaming players -- notably ViacomCBS Inc and Comcast Corp’s NBCUniversal -- vulnerable.

 ViacomCBS reaches about 36 million people through its streaming platforms.
 NBCUniversal does not report total subscribers for its Peacock service.
 But Chief Executive Jeff Shell said in April that one-third of sign-ups were monthly active accounts, which works out to 14 million households.